Emmasheunn/Excel-Project-on-Cafe-data/README.md

-# Cafe Sales Data Analysis Using Excel 📑
+# Data Analysis Using Excel 📑
 ### Hello 👋 and Welcome to my Excel Repository
 This repository hold all data analysis I've completed using Excel.
 This involves but are not limited to: